Environmental Science, M.S.

 - An upper-level course in statistics or quantitative methods

 Students without the equivalents of any of the above courses will be advised to enroll in a suite of appropriate foundational courses prior to being considered for admittance to the M.S. program.
 Students having some of the foundational proficiencies may be admitted to the M.S. program with the understanding that the missing courses be taken during the first year of graduate study.

 Students accepted into the M.S. program should select, ideally by the end of their first semester, their graduate advisor and graduate committee members.
 At least two committee members must be Earth and Environmental Sciences faculty.
-Students also need to select the thesis or non-thesis track following consultation with their graduate advisor and committee.
+Students also need to select the thesis or non-thesis track following consultation with their graduate advisor.
 Detailed graduate guidelines will be provided to the students by the department.
 A grade of B- or better is required for all course requirements.